Skip to main content

 Support for music venues attracting young people

 According to the Act on Music (Lov om musik, LBK nr 32 af 14/01/2014), the Danish Arts Foundation (Statens Kunstfond) can support regional music venues.
-The objective of the support is to ensure music venues in all of Denmark.
+The objective of the support is to ensure music venues throughout Denmark.

-The Danish Arts Foundation’s committee for the support of music projects has developed a common mission and vision in a framework agreement for the 19 music venues that are appointed regional music venue in the 2021–2024 period.
-The music venues are obliged to communicate, present, and develop rhythmic music at local, regional, national, and international level.
+The Danish Arts Foundation’s committee for the support of music projects has developed a common mission and vision in a framework agreement for the 19 music venues that are appointed regional music venues for the 2021–2024 period.
+The music venues are obliged to communicate, present, and develop rhythmic music at local, regional, national, and international levels.

 Music venues must apply for participation.
 In the application, music venues must present a strategy.